SpinEch0/qemu/docs/devel/build-system.rst

 option (currently, only ``--enable-docs``) is explicitly enabled but the dependencies are not present[#pip]_.

-.. [#distlib] The scripts are created based on the package's metadata,
-              specifically the ``console_script`` entry points.
-This is the same mechanism that ``pip`` uses when installing a package.
-              Currently, in all cases it would be possible to use ``python -m`` instead of an entry point script, which makes this approach a bit overkill.
-On the other hand, creating the scripts is future proof and it makes the contents of the ``pyvenv/bin`` directory more informative.
-Portability is also not an issue, because the Python Packaging Authority provides a package ``distlib.scripts`` to perform this task.

-.. [#pip] ``pip`` might also be used when running ``make check-avocado``
-           if downloading is enabled, to ensure that Avocado is available.

 The required versions of the packages are stored in a configuration file ``pythondeps.toml``.
 The format is custom to QEMU, but it is documented at the top of the file itself and it should be easy to understand.
 The